 Speak until spoken to will be my motto.

-I promise not to cry in front of you at your 8th grade graduation.
+I promise not to cry in front of your friends at your 8th-grade graduation.

 At least not the ugly cry.

 These are not things you have requested as of yet but they will be and even though it will be hard, I will deliver.

 I will do these things for you and your sister.